The End of Suffering

 Note, you haven’t dropped all craving yet.
 There is still enough and more store of craving left.
 A small quantity from that store may show up shortly, and construct the pointless project of of trying to hold-on-to or quickly-junk aspects of the current sensation stream.
 Use mindfulness once again to notice the force of craving attempting to manipulate the sensation stream.

 One can never be sure how long it would take to let go of the entire stock of craving.
-But when it’s all gone, one will know it – because the world will exist very different.
+But when it’s all gone, one will know it – because the world will exist in a very different way.

 Having said that, one must never get into the trap of either measuring quantum-of-craving-let-gone or keeping track of the theoritical-quantum-of-craving-yet-to-let-go.
 It’s no use getting nutty about it like that.
 It’s far more useful to let go of whatever craving has currently arisen, and to pay close attention to what it feels like when that craving fully dissipates.
 When craving dissipates, what shows up is joy.
 It manifests as a lightness.
-The body and mind feels very relaxed.
-It is very useful to allow the mind to fully observe this light and relaxed state, and allow it to gently settle into this state.
+The body and mind feels very relaxed and soft.
+It is very useful to allow the mind to fully observe this light, soft and relaxed state, and allow it to gently settle into this state, without generating a craving for this state.
+It takes a while to discover this balance, but we will get there.
+Why?
+Because human-beings have done it.
+Its possible.
+Its a matter of right-effort, that’s all!

 That’s how you develop the above abilities and balance them into a unique combination that works for you.